Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Honda Civic requires being a safe and courteous driver, having a good credit score, eliminating unneeded coverage, and consideration of higher deductibles.
-Make time to compare rates every other policy renewal by getting rate quotes from direct carriers like GEICO, Progressive, and Esurance, and also from several local insurance agents.
+Finding cheaper rates on insurance for a Honda Civic not only requires avoiding accidents and claims, but also having a good credit score, being claim-free, and possibly raising deductibles.
+Take the time to comparison shop every time your policy renews by requesting quotes from direct insurance companies, and also from your local independent and exclusive agents.

-- Teenage drivers are the costliest to insure, costing as high as $484 per month if comprehensive and collision insurance is included
+- Drivers under the age of 20 are expensive to insure, possibly costing $484 each month if comprehensive and collision insurance is included

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.